 Do you need a personal umbrella policy?

-Other pool requirements to consider
+Are there other pool requirements to consider?

 - Install a fence around your pool with a lockable gate.